miralomaadam/cs244-linux-5.19.10/Documentation/devicetree/bindings/submitting-patches.rst

   3) For a series going though multiple trees, the binding patch should be kept with the driver using the binding.

-  4) The DTS files should however never be applied via driver subsystem tree, but always via platform SoC trees on dedicated branches (see also Documentation/process/maintainer-soc.rst).

 III.
 Notes
 ==========